Roadkill Cafe Part 2 - A seemingly close call with a 1943 Walter P38 handgun

-Half of the fun of riding motorcycle is the random places I find and the interesting people I meet.
-Part 2 of our stop at Road Kill Cafe in PA - not only was the place interesting, the older gentleman we met as we were leaving cemented the place in our memory for life!
+Half of the fun of riding motorcycle is the random places we find and the interesting people we meet.
+And let me just say - Stiffy and I ride together a lot - and two girls on two bikes attracts a bit of EVERYONE!
+Our stop at Road Kill Cafe in PA - not only was the place interesting, the older gentleman we met as we were leaving cemented the place in our memory for life!

 As he uncased the 1943 Walter P38 pistol from its leather case with the swastika emblem, his right index finger meandered over the trigger.